A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Preliminaires

 If $Q$ is an acyclic quiver, let ${\mathcal{D}}^b(KQ)$ be the bounded derived category of the category ${\mathrm{mod}}~KQ$.
 The category ${\mathcal{C}}_Q$ is the orbit category (in the sense of Keller in \cite{Kel03}) of the derived category under the functor $\tau^{-1}[1]$.

-Cluster categories give a categorification of clusters in a cluster algebra in terms of tilting objects.
-To be precise, the cluster variables of the cluster algebra are in $1-1$ correspondence with the rigid indecomposable objects in ${\mathcal{C}}_Q$, and the clusters are in $1-1$ correspondence with the isoclasses of basic cluster-tilting objects in ${\mathcal{C}}_Q$.
+Cluster categories give a categorification of clusters in a cluster algebra in terms of cluster-tilting objects.
+To be precise, the cluster variables of the cluster algebra are in $1-1$ correspondence with the rigid indecomposable objects in ${\mathcal{C}}_Q$ \cor{(recalling that an object is rigid if it has no self-extensions)}, and the clusters are in $1-1$ correspondence with the isoclasses of basic cluster-tilting objects in ${\mathcal{C}}_Q$.

 It is known from Buan, Marsh, Reineke, Reiten and Todorov in \cite{BMRRT} that ${\mathcal{C}}_Q$ is Krull-Schmidt.
 Since $\tau$ and $[1]$ become isomorphic in $\mathcal{C}_Q$, we have that ${\mathcal{C}}_Q$ is $2$-Calabi-Yau, and Keller in \cite{Kel03} has shown that it was a triangulated category.